julix14/wc-buddy/README.md

 # Documentation
 ## Idea of the App
-The app helps you to find a toilette in Berlin.
-You can save a toilette as a favorite and you can also rate a toilette.
+The app helps you to find a toilet in Berlin.
+You can save a toilet as a favorite and you can also rate a toilette.
 For each toilette you can see more details in a bottom sheet.
 You can also see the location of the toilette on a map.